cocos/cocos-docs/en/editor/publish/publish-huawei-ohos.md

     ![output](./publish-huawei-ohos/debug-output.png)

-5. Connect Huawei devices with Harmony OS system using USB, then click **Run -> Run ‘entry’** in the menu bar or click the Run button above to run the HarmonyOS app to your device.
+5. Connect Huawei devices with HarmonyOS system using USB, then click **Run -> Run ‘entry’** in the menu bar or click the Run button above to run the HarmonyOS app to your device.
 Please refer to the [Running Your App](https://developer.harmonyos.com/en/docs/documentation/doc-guides/run_phone_tablat-0000001064774652) documentation for details.

     ![run project](./publish-huawei-ohos/run-project.png)